Skip to main content

 **Result**

-[ "fred.smith@my-work.com", "fsmith@my-work.com" ],
+[ [ "fred.smith@my-work.com", "fsmith@my-work.com" ], [ "freddy@my-social.com", "frederic.smith@very-serious.com" ] ]

-• Selects the City value of both Address and Alternative.Address objects.
+- Selects the `City` value of both `Address` and `Alternative.Address` objects.

 **Query**

-[Address, Other.`Alternative.Address`].City
+[Address, Other.Alternative.Address].City

 **Result**